10 Best Gibson Les Paul Alternatives

 Why Choose a Les Paul Alternative?

 Some of us have no choice but to settle for a lower-priced guitar.
 But there are others among us who can afford a Gibson but play an Epiphone anyway.
 Why?

 There are few things prettier than an American-made Gibson Les Paul, and they are truly among the best guitars in the world.
 If you own one you'd better care for it and watch out for it in gigging and practice situations.

 Some players don't like to deal with all of that.
-If you instead play an Epiphone, or another solid alternative to the Gibson Les Paul, you don't worry so much about it getting lost or stolen, and you won't freak out if it gets dinged.
+If you instead play an Epiphone, or another affordable Les Paul, you don't worry so much about it getting lost or stolen, and you won't freak out if it gets dinged.

 That fact that the Epiphone Les Paul Standard PlusTop Pro and the other guitars in this article are good enough to gig with means your Gibson can stay safe at home.